Narotam-Mishra/user-management-crud-apis/README.md

 ### Dockerize the Application
 - Dockerized Node.js application by creating a Dockerfile that specifies the Docker image configuration.
 Build the Docker image and test it locally to ensure that your application runs correctly within a Docker container.

+- Note - I have used local environment URL (mongodb://localhost:27017/mydb.user-management-apis) for MongoDB in dockerfile

 ### CI/CD Pipelines
 - Set up CI/CD pipelines using a CI/CD service like GitHub Actions.
 Configure CI/CD pipeline to automatically run tests on each code push and deploy the application to a staging or production environment.